StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-Using-The-Gdb-Python-API-For-Tui-Windows-Part-1.md

 As we go we will explore the various gdb Python APis to make all of this happen.

 Before we get started if you are not aware of some common config files which can help make using gdb more productive then please check out Gdb Basic Setup.

 First we are going to create a tui window to display “Hello World”.

-Looking at the gdb Python API for Implementing new TUI windows.
+Looking at the gdb Python API for {Implementing new TUI Windows}[https://sourceware.org/gdb/onlinedocs/gdb/TUI-Windows-In-Python.html].
 The 1st thing you need is a class which implements the Tui window protocol.
 Here is a template class.

-hellotui.py
+**hellotui.py**

 ```
 class HelloWindow(object):